 - ½ cup fresh squeezed lemon juice (no seeds)

 - ¾ cup sugar

 - 3 egg yolks

-- 4 oz vegan butter, cut in cubes (I used Earth Balance baking sticks)
+- 4 ounces vegan butter (cut in cubes (I used Earth Balance baking sticks))

 - Prepare your zest and lemon juice, set aside.
 In a double boiler (large bowl set over a large sauce pan with about 2" just simmering water), whisk the sugar, eggs, and egg yolks until pale and thickened.
 About 8 to 10 minutes.

 - Add one cube of butter at a time, whisking until incorporated before adding another cube.

 - Once all butter is incorporated add lemon zest.
 Slowly whisk in lemon juice.